Goodreads Giveaway: Win 1 of 50 free Kindle copiesEnter now

 The Data Center Connection

-Here's the connection most people don't see: data centers are adding enormous, concentrated demand to the same grid that serves your home.
+Data centers add enormous, concentrated demand to the same grid serving your home.

 750,000